 The sensor now contains 9 megapixels, which is an increase from the previous 8 megapixels, and the LCD screen has been increased in size to 3 inches (up from 2.5 inches).
 Despite the numerous improvements, the manufacturer’s suggested retail price (MSRP) of the newly developed Canon SX110IS remains the same at $299.
 Continue reading for further information on the Canon SX110IS that has been provided.

-As was the case with its predecessor, the Canon SX110IS won’t fit in your pocket because of its dimensions of 4.4 x 2.8 x 1.8 inches (111 x 71 x 45mm) and its weight of 10.7 ounces (302g).
+As with its predecessor, the Canon SX110IS won’t fit in your pocket because of its dimensions of 4.4 x 2.8 x 1.8 inches (111 x 71 x 45mm) and its weight of 10.7 ounces (302g).
 However, if you can live with a camera that you have to carry in a pants pocket or purse rather than a shirt pocket, the Canon SX110IS gives you a load of features and capability in a surprisingly compact package

 We appreciate Canon’s restraint with the SX110IS, which features “just” 9 megapixels on its 1/2.3-inch sensor.
 This decision comes at a time when camera manufacturers are striving to achieve ever-higher megapixel counts.
-This resolution is more than sufficient for 99.99 percent of users, and it is expected to create less noise than would be produced by a sensor of comparable size with a greater resolution.
+This resolution is more than sufficient for 99.99 percent of users, and it is expected to create less noise than would be produced by a sensor of comparable size with a more excellent resolution.

 On the one hand, you won’t get the same type of battery life that you could with a specialized lithium-ion battery pack, but on the other hand, it is far less likely that you will run out of energy in some distant location:

-There is nothing that can beat a couple of sets of high-capacity NiMH rechargeable batteries and a high-quality charter when it comes to keeping the cost of the batteries cheap.
+Nothing can beat a couple of sets of high-capacity NiMH rechargeable batteries and a high-quality charter when it comes to keeping the cost of the batteries cheap.